mpradhan21/UserManagerAPI-CRUD-Operations-/README.md

 🌐 Access the API at http://localhost:$postnumber

+🎯 Testing with Thunder Client:

+Use Thunder Client (a lightweight HTTP client extension for VS Code) to test the API endpoints effortlessly!

-This project is perfect for beginners looking to learn API development with Node.js & Express! 🎯
+This project is perfect for beginners looking to learn API development with Node.js & Express!